Body protection made easy

 The BETA Standard sets criteria for shock-absorption, controls the area of the body that must be covered and ensures there are minimal gaps between the protective foam panels.
 It encompasses three levels, each designed for different activities and denoted by a colour-coded label on the garment.

-- Level 1 (black label) provides the lowest level of protection that is only considered appropriate for licensed jockeys while racing.
+• Level 1 - provides the lowest level of protection that is only considered appropriate for licensed jockeys.
+Level 1 is designed to meet the weight restrictions that apply to professional jockeys whilst racing.

-- Level 3 (purple label) is considered appropriate for general riding, competitions including eventing and working with horses.
+• Level 3 - is considered appropriate for general riding, competitions including eventing and working with horses.
 Level 3 body protectors should prevent minor bruising that would have produced stiffness and pain, reduce soft tissue injuries and prevent a limited number of rib fractures.

 There is a separate BETA Standard for shoulder protectors.
 Research into falls onto the shoulder during eventing competitions revealed that wearing shoulder protection reduces the risk of breaking your collarbone by up to 80%.